ryanb93/Spring-eBanking/Backend/README.md

 - `cd` to the Backend folder

-- Run: `gradle check` / `./gradlew check` in Terminal.
+- Run: `gradle check` OR `./gradlew check` in Terminal.
 This will pull down all the libraries and configure project for NetBeans.

 - Open NetBeans: `Tools > Plugins > Available Plugins > Search: gradle > Select Gradle > Install`